quicklizard99/somerset/README.md

     __main__.StageError: Output directory [1_analyse] already exists.
 Has this stage already been run?

 Remove a stage's output directory to run it again.
 Want to start from scratch?
-The following both have the same effect
+Each of the following lines removes all of the output directories:

     rm -rf 1_analyse 2_results
-    somerset.py --remove-all-output
+    somerset.py --remove-all-output    # Prompts for confirmation
+    somerset.py -r                     # Prompts for confirmation
+    somerset.py -R                     # Does not prompt

 ## What stages do I have?